jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 In continuous round I continued to apply.
 I applied to Zenefits again in WaterlooWorks.

 I interviewed externally with a California company and I passed the interview.
 They made some verbal promises about the offer and when I received the offer letter, it did not state a few things they stated.
 When I asked about it, they stated that what they told me was only for full times and not interns.
 So I declined it out of lack of trust over the entire internship.
-If a company is willing to promise you things and then go back on their word I wasn't willing to sellout for California like that.
-I had yearned for a "California job" for so long.
+If a company is willing to promise you things and then go back on their word I wasn't willing to go to them just because they were located in California.
+I had wanted to get a "California job" for so long but it would have to wait.
 And just like that I had rejected the only California offer I had.

-This time I passed Zenefits' interview.
+Zenefits interviewed me again in continuous round and this time I passed the Zenefits' interview.
 So for the first time I was headed to Vancouver for a co-op.

 ## Spring 2019 (Work Term 4)